-Many can not believe that your jaw could be the reason for your headaches, however it can.
-The TMJ is a connective hinge from your jaw to your skill.
+Many can not believe that your jaw could be the reason for your headaches, however, it can.
+The TMJ, or temporomandibular joint, is a connective hinge from your jaw to your skill.
 This hinge allows us to do so many things including talking, laughing, chewing, the movement of our jaw up and down and side to side.
 This connection, if misaligned can cause a variety of symptoms, including headaches.

 What causes TMJ headaches?

 The problem with many patients and doctors is that they assume a person suffering from chronic headaches is suffering from tension or sinus headaches.
 They don’t consider the possibility that TMJ problems are behind the headaches, so they go misdiagnosed and the headaches continue to return.

 The temporomandibular joint combines a hinge action with sliding motions.
 The bones that work together are covered with cartilage and are separated by a small shock-absorbing disk.
 This keeps the movement of our jaws fluid and smooth.

 TMJ headaches are a part of the disorder and are simply a byproduct of different factors creating stress and pain in the joint:

 It’s important to track your symptoms and note the differences between a tension headache and a headache brought on by TMJ.
 TMJ headaches will usually have other accompanying symptoms:

 - A cracking or grinding sound when you move your jaw

 - Facial tenderness and pain

 - Stiffness in the joint, making it difficult to open and close your mouth